renatrazumov/Dynamic/darksilk-docs/protocol-documentation.md

 Protocol Documentation - 1.0.0.0
 =====================================

-This document describes the protocol extensions for all additional functionality build into the DarkSilk protocol.
-This doesn't include any of the Bitcoin procotol, which has been left in tact in the DarkSilk project.
+This document describes the protocol extensions for all additional functionality build into the Dynamic protocol.
+This doesn't include any of the Bitcoin procotol, which has been left in tact in the Dynamic project.
 For more information about the core protocol, please see https://en.bitcoin.it/w/index.php?title#Protocol_documentation&action#edit

 ## Common Structures